Hilbert space embeddings of independence tests and interaction measures of several variables: Positive definite independent kernels of order

 because $\mu(X)=0$.
-Hence, in the analysis of the energy distance in Theorem \ref{estimativa} we may suppose that $\gamma$ is zero in the diagonal of $X$, that is, the function is zero on the set $\{(x,x), \quad x \in X\}$.
-Next, we generalize this property for PDI$_{n}$ kernels.
-For that, we use the measure defined in Equation \ref{measorderk} for $k=n$, precisely, for $x_{\vec{1}}, x_{\vec{2}} \in \mathds{X}_{n} $, the measure
+Hence, in the analysis of the energy distance in Theorem \ref{estimativa}, we may assume that $\gamma$ is zero on the diagonal of $X$, that is, the function is zero on the set $\Delta_{0}^{1}:=\{(x,x), \quad x \in X\}$.
+Next, we generalize this property to PDI$_{n}$ kernels.
+To do so, we use the measure defined in Equation \eqref{measorderk} for $k=n$, precisely, for $x_{\vec{1}}, x_{\vec{2}} \in \mathds{X}_{n} $, the measure (and its equivalent definitions)